Firefds/FirefdsKit/README.md

 ## Known Issues

 - Some features are removed on purpose.
 Since GravityBox has been working on Samsung Oreo devices without much issues, I only implemented features that need special Samsung coding.
 You can check [GravityBox for Q](https://forum.xda-developers.com/xposed/modules/app-gravitybox-v10-0-0-beta-1-android-10-t3974497) for additional features.
+- Changes between EdXposed versions 4xxx and 5xxx will result in app settings lost.
 ## External Libraries

 The project uses the following libraries: